Health care and teenagers

 From the age of 14 your child can control what goes into this record and who has access to it.
-The e-Health record allows your child and her doctors, hospitals and other health professionals to view and share her health information.
+The e-Health record allows your child and their doctors, hospitals and other health professionals to view and share your child's health information.

 Sharing your child’s health information